orca-zhang/influxdb-cpp/README.md

         .send_udp(si);
     ```

-- The series to be send is like:
+- The series to be send are like:

     ```
     foo x=10i